 \subsection{Explicit solutions}

-Many constructions of SE metrics are known, but explicit metrics are somewhat rare.
-For simplicity we focus our discussion on $D=5$.
-For $D=5$ the regular SE spaces are circle bundles over four-dimensional K\"ahler-Einstein spaces and they are completely classified \cite{FRIEDRICHT1989Emod}.
+Many constructions of SE metrics are known, but explicit metrics are rare.
+For simplicity we focus on $D=5$.
+For $D=5$ the regular SE manifolds are circle bundles over four-dimensional K\"ahler-Einstein manifolds and they are classified \cite{FRIEDRICHT1989Emod}.
 If simply connected they are given by $S^5$ and $T^{1,1}$, which are circle bundles over $CP^2$ and $CP^1\times CP^1$, respectively, as well as circle bundles over del Pezzo surfaces $dP_k$, $3\leq k\leq 8$.
 The metrics on $S^5$ and $T^{1,1}$ are homogeneous and explicitly known, while those associated with the del Pezzo's are not.
 The metric on $T^{1,1}$, which is topologically $S^2\times S^3$ and has $SU(2)^2\times U(1)$ isometry, was found in the supergravity literature in \cite{Romans:1984an}.

-The $Y^{p,q}$ are co-homogeneity one SE metrics on $S^2\times S^3$ with $SU(2)\times U(1)^2$ isometry \cite{Gauntlett:2004yd}; in fact they are the most general co-homegeneity one SE metrics in $D=5$ \cite{Conti:2006dg}.
+The $Y^{p,q}$ are co-homogeneity one SE metrics on $S^2\times S^3$ with $SU(2)\times U(1)^2$ isometry \cite{Gauntlett:2004yd}; in fact they are the most general co-homogeneity one SE metrics in $D=5$ \cite{Conti:2006dg}.
 The $Y^{p,q}$ metrics include both quasi-regular and irregular SE metrics.
-In the introduction, we recalled how the $Y^{p,q}$ metrics were originally discovered.
-Another way to construct them is to consider the \emph{local} constructions of $D=4$ K\"ahler-Einstein metrics which are associated with the canonical bundle over a K\"ahler-Einstein $CP^1$ base space \cite{bergery,Page:1985bq} and then adding an additional fibre direction.
+Earlier, we recalled how the $Y^{p,q}$ metrics were originally discovered.
+Another way to construct them is to consider the \emph{local} constructions of $D=4$ K\"ahler-Einstein metrics which are associated with the canonical bundle over a K\"ahler-Einstein $CP^1$ base space \cite{bergery,Page:1985bq} and then add an additional fibre direction.
 In fact this point of view can be generalized to construct SE metrics in higher dimensions by replacing the $CP^1$ base with a higher-dimensional K\"ahler-Einstein space, or a product of K\"ahler-Einstein spaces \cite{Gauntlett:2004hh}.

 The $L^{a,b,c}$ metrics \cite{Cvetic:2005ft} generalize the $Y^{p,q}$ metrics.
 They are explicit metrics on $S^2\times S^3$ but now with a reduced $U(1)^3$ isometry.
 Despite the reduced symmetry, it is still possible to construct these explicitly, essentially because they have a Killing-Yano tensor \cite{Houri:2007xz}.
 Interestingly, the original construction of the $L^{a,b,c}$ metrics in \cite{Cvetic:2005ft} was again rather indirect.
 Specifically, they were obtained by an analytic continuation of some explicit Lorentzian rotating black hole solutions in $AdS_5$ spacetime \cite{Hawking:1998kw}.
 The $L^{a,b,c}$ metrics are examples of toric SE metrics (in fact they are the most general toric metric with four rays \cite{Martelli:2005wy}).